mayconfmelo/min-manual/template/manual.typ

 = Dependencies

-The _pkg-name_ package requires the #univ("example") Typst package.
-To set it up you will need the #pip("fictional") Python module, or the #crate("nonexistent") crate.
-If this package does not work, just go back to LaTeX and use
+Requires the #univ("example") Typst package.
+To set it up you will need the
+#pip("fictional") Python module, or the #crate("nonexistent") crate.
+If this
+package does not work, just go back to LaTeX and use
 #pkg("alternative", "https://ctan.org/pkg/") instead, or delve into Regex and
 one-liners with the #pkg("OG::Solution", "https://metacpan.org/pod/") Perl module.